 Memberships and ISO

 Rutgers is a member of the International Planned Parenthood Federation (IPPF).
-We have acquired ISO certification and in 2014 the Rutgers quality management system was again approved by Lloyd's Register Quality Assurance according to the ISO norm 9001:2008.
-The present certificate will expire in March 2017.
-Rutgers has also been assessed for the Partos 9001 norm and will be granted the Partos 9001 certificate.
+We have acquired ISO certification and in 2017 the Rutgers quality management system was again approved by Lloyd's Register Quality Assurance according to the ISO norm 9001:2015 and the Partos 9001:2015 norm.

 In 2010, Rutgers was established after a merger between the World Population Foundation (WPF) and the Rutgers Nisso Groep, the Dutch Expert Centre on Sexuality.
 Together we have a rich history in the Netherlands – starting as far back as 1881 - and an impressive reputation and network internationally.